Recycling is Mandatory in Wisconsin

 - Glass Containers, including clear, brown, and green food and beverage bottles and jars;

 - Plastic Containers marked on the bottom with recycling numbers 1-7.
-Plastic shopping bags and block foam polystyrene packaging can also be included.
+Block foam polystyrene packaging can also be included.

 The following items are not recyclable and should be placed in your trash cart: